lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Tag missing media (2027876532)
+If a note is supposed to have media (image or audio), it will have the tag "MissingMedia", when you «check media».

+The prefenece "In case of missing media, show the notes in the browser" allows to decide whether the browser show you the list of notes with missing media when you check media.